TheReverend403/pste/README.md

 flask db upgrade
 flask user create # Or use /auth/register

-# Do not use this in production, use a WSGI server with pste:create_app() as your entrypoint.
+# Do not use this in production, use a WSGI server such as gunicorn with pste:create_app() as your entrypoint.
 flask run
 ```